 Together with other organisations in Leeds, in January 2012 we launched a strategy for improving services and supports for adults with autism.
 Called 'Leeds adult autism strategy 2011 - 2014' this was an important step towards making things better for people on the autistic spectrum in the city.

 The strategy contains seven objectives to improving services and help for people with autism in Leeds.
-These are listed in the document 'Strategy - objectives & plan' which you can download from this page.
+These are listed in the document 'Strategy - objectives & plan' which you can download from the Documents section on this page.
 There is an easy read version of the strategy, as well as other chapters of the strategy.

 One main objective was to set up an Autism partnership board.
 This is responsible for helping partner bodies to improve their services and for evaluating the progress of the strategy.
 People who sit on the board come from all the agencies and interest groups who will bring about the improvements.
 The partnership board papers will be available to download from this page.